Skip to main content

 print("The amount you owe for gas is \(amountOwedForGas(5,3))")

-6. At the top right, click the Show the Debug area button show hide debug area if it's not already visible.
+6. At the top right, click the Show the Debug area button show hide debug area if it’s not already showing.

 7. At the top left of Xcode, click the Run button run icon.

 The simulator will take a moment to load.
-At this point, it will display a blank white screen.
+At this point, it will just be a blank white screen.

-8. Return to the main Xcode window.
-Examine the Debug area to confirm the last message reads: The amount you owe for gas is 15
+8. Go back to the main Xcode window.
+Take a look at the Debug area to see the last message says: The amount you owe for gas is 15

 Closures Used for Callbacks

-1. Let's enhance our Car class with callback functionality.
+1. Let’s create a function in our Car class.
 In the Project Navigator, select Car.swift.

-2. At the bottom of the Car class, around line 56, add a new method declaration:
+2. At the bottom of the Car class, around line 56, add a function declaration for accelerateTo with the parameter for speed:

 func gasUsed(milesDriven: Float) -> Float {